 Controlled impedance coupons are usually found at each end of the production panels to help ensure that the coupons represent the whole panel.
 Testing the 2 coupons will verify to a high confidence level that there are no variations in trace width, trace thickness, laminate height, etc., over the panel.
 Many board manufacturers use the measurement of test coupons panels to check the overall quality of the product resulting from their processes.
 Such testing can be a very accurate measure of consistency of production without sacrificing a board to micro-sectioning.

-Impedance can be measured using a network analyzer, a laboratory Time Domain Reflectometer (TDR) or a controlled impedance test system that employs TDR techniques.
+Trace impedance calculators typically use a network analyzer, a laboratory Time Domain Reflectometer (TDR) or a controlled impedance test system that employs TDR techniques to measure impendance.

 Network analyzers and laboratory TDRs are highly complex and sophisticated laboratory instruments that typically need to be operated with great care by a skilled engineer.
 A controlled impedance test system that uses TDR measurement techniques and is specifically designed for measuring controlled impedance on printed circuit boards is the most common equipment used in the industry.